 Do you need to insulate your house and you’re looking for information about fiberglass insulation?
 Fiberglass insulation has been a popular insulation option over the years and for good reason.
 You can get in touch with Insulation4US if you’re looking for a fiberglass insulation solution.
 Fiberglass: Usually consists of fine fibers.
 It is an insulation option that is found in the majority of homes in the United States.
-It is commonly applied in two different types of insulation – loose-fill and blanket.
+It is commonly applied in two different types of insulation – loose-fill and blanket which can be either fiberglass batt insulation or fiberglass roll.
 It can also be found as duct insulation and rigid boards.
 Nowadays manufacturers produce fiberglass medium and high-density fiberglass insulation products with a higher R-Value compared to standard batts.
 The U.S Department of Energy allows for fiberglass to be placed in floors, ceilings, and unfinished walls.
 It can be fitted between beams, joists, and studs.

 How Insulation Works

 Fiberglass helps in slowing the spread of sound, cold and heat in structures.
 This made possible by the pockets of air found in the fiberglass material.
 Rooms are kept cool during the summer and warm during summer as a result.